Saturday, 17 May 2025

 Here are my preferences, based solely on all of tonight's performances:

-Prefer not to qualify: Greece, Estonia, Netherlands.
+Prefer not to qualify: Armenia, Czechia.

-Definitely don't want to qualify: San Marino.
+Definitely don't want to qualify: (none)

 My Qualification Predictions